 The checklist appeared in a book edited by Robert Neimeyer, a prolific and influential grief researcher.
 Neimeyer was also featured in the risk factors post.
 (It’s a coincidence.
 I am not president of the Neimeyer and Meichenbaum fan clubs or anything.)

 The authors say the list was developed from “treatment literature, clinical experience, and focus groups with survivors and their mental health providers.”
 So it’s not all based on research studies.
 There’s much practical hands-on field wisdom.
 But I figure it’s evidence-based enough to fit the Grieve Well template.

-I recommend you click on the link — here it is again — and read the whole paper.
+I recommend you click on the link — here it is again: CHECKLIST OF STRATEGIES FOR COPING WITH GRIEF — and download and read read the whole paper.
 It’s about 10 single-spaced typed pages, roughly 3,500 words total.
 It shouldn’t take more than 20 minutes to read all of it.

 The authors caution that this is not supposed to be used as a stand-alone intervention for complex loss or trauma.
 The list was published in a handbook for therapists, not a self-help book for laypeople.
 But I don’t see why we can’t at least potentially get some benefit out of a do-it-yourself approach.
 And risk of harm seems low.

 The recommended way to use it is to go through the list, checking off strategies you’re already using while also, of course, being on the lookout for strategies you’d like to try.
 If you can get another griever to do this with you, compare notes and swap ideas.